Athletic Training Policies and Procedures

 - No athletic training facility supplies or rehabilitation equipment is to be removed from the athletic training facility.

 - All student and staff athletic trainers must be treated with respect.

 - Keep the entire athletic training facility a clean and neat medical environment.
 Pick up your trash, garbage, or tape.

 - Athletes are asked to shower before treatment, especially during post practice or workout treatments.

 - Use of tobacco and similar products is prohibited.

 - Cell phone and MP3 player usage is prohibited.

 - All rules and policies outlined in the UCSB Student-Athlete Handbook, as well as any conference or NCAA guidelines, will be observed.

-- Violations of rules could result in the ejection from the facility and the loss of athletic training facility privileges in the future.
+- Violations of rules will result in the ejection from the facility, and could result in the loss of athletic training facility privileges in the future.